milselarch/AISG_IMG/README.md

+Face extraction / audio cluster + Pytorch neural network training code is at [https://github.com/milselarch/AISG](https://github.com/milselarch/AISG), and exists as a git submodule within the sample_submission folder of this repo.

 # AI Singapore Trusted Media Challenge Submission Guide

 Participants are to submit a **compressed Docker image in the tar.gz format** onto the [challenge platform](https://trustedmedia.aisingapore.org/competition/aisg/make-submission/).
 This repository serves as a step by step guide to help participants with creating a valid submission for the Trusted Media Challenge.